 In 1836 John F. Daniell, an English chemist, developed an improved battery that produced a steadier current than Volta’s device.
 Until then, all batteries were primary, meaning that they could not be recharged.
 In 1859, the French physician Gaston Platé invented the first rechargeable battery.
 It was based on lead acid, a system that is still used today.

 In the 1980s and 1990s, the attention was on nickel-based chemistries.
-Concerned about environmental contamination if NiCd was carelessly disposed, Europe began restricting this chemistry and asked the industry to switch to Nickel Metal Hydride (NiMH).
+Concerned about environmental contamination if NiCd was carelessly disposed of, Europe began restricting this chemistry and asked the industry to switch to Nickel Metal Hydride (NiMH).
 Many say that the NiMH is an interim step to lithium-ion (Li-ion), and this may well be true.
 Much of the research activities focus on improving lithium-ion.
 Besides powering cellular phones, laptops, digital cameras, tools and medical devices, Li-ion is also a candidate for vehicles.
-Li-ion has a number of benefits including a higher energy density, is easier to charge, and does not have maintenance issues unlike nickel-based batteries.
-Nor does Li-ion suffer from sulfation that is common with lead-based systems.
+Li-ion has a number of benefits including a higher energy density, is easier to charge, and does not have maintenance issues, unlike nickel-based batteries.
+Nor does Li-ion suffer from sulfation, which is common with lead-based systems.

 Electricity through magnetism

-Once the relationship with magnetism was discovered in the mid 1800s, large generators began producing a steady flow of electricity.
+Once the relationship with magnetism was discovered in the mid-1800s, large generators began producing a steady flow of electricity.
 Motors followed that enabled mechanical movement, and the Edison light bulb appeared to conquer darkness.
 The three-phase AC technology developed by Nikola Tesla enabled transmission lines to carry electric power over great distances.
-Electricity was thus made available to humanity to improve overall quality of life.
+Electricity was thus made available to humanity to improve the overall quality of life.